Skip to main content

 Step 7: Deploy to CloudBase HTTP cloud function

-Deploy via the Console
+Deploy via the console

-1. Log in to the CloudBase Console
+1. Log in to the CloudBase console

-2. Select your environment and go to the [Cloud Function] page
+2. Select your environment and go to the cloud function page

-3. Click [New Cloud Function]
+3. Click "New Cloud Function"

-4. Select [HTTP cloud function]
+4. Select "HTTP cloud function"

 6. Select runtime: Python 3.10

-7. Select submission method: Local folder upload
+7. Select submit method: Local folder upload

-9. Automatic Dependency Installation: Enable this option
+9. Automatic dependency installation: Enable this option

-Deploy via CLI (Coming Soon)
+Deploy via CLI

 Step 8: Access Your Application

-After successful deployment, you can refer to Accessing Cloud Functions via HTTP to configure custom domain access for
+After successful deployment, you can refer to Accessing Cloud Functions via HTTP to set up custom domain access to the

-You can test the following APIs:
+You can test the following endpoints:

-• Root Path: / - Welcome Message
+• Root path: / - Welcome message

 • Health Check: /health - Application Status

-• Create User: POST /api/users - Create a New User
+• Create User: POST /api/users - Create a new user

 Frequently Asked Questions

-Q: Why must I use port 9000?
+Q: Why must port 9000 be used?

-A: The CloudBase HTTP cloud function requires the application to listen on port 9000, which is the standard configuration of the platform.
+A: CloudBase HTTP cloud functions require the application to listen on port 9000, which is the standard configuration of the platform.

-Q: How do I handle static files?
+Q: How to handle static files?

-Q: How do I view application logs?
+Q: How to view application logs?

-A: On the CloudBase console's cloud function page, click the function name to go to the details page and view the running logs.
+A: On the Cloud Functions page of the CloudBase console, click the function name to go to the details page and view the runtime logs.

 Q: Which Python versions are supported?

-A: CloudBase supports Python versions such as 3.6, 3.7, 3.9, 3.10, etc. It is recommended to use Python 3.10.
+A: CloudBase supports Python versions 3.6, 3.7, 3.9, and 3.10, with Python 3.10 recommended.

-Q: How do I handle CORS cross-origin issues?
+Q: How to handle CORS cross-origin issues?

 A: You can use the flask-cors extension or manually set response headers to handle cross-origin requests.